asbcorp24/uploadimage/README.md

  * You can storing your images on the disk or in the DB in the Base64 format

  ## History:
+ * v1.0.50 - Yo can disable or enable watermark.
  * v1.0.5 - Fix check file on image.
  * v1.0.4 - Refactoring all code.
 Add exceptions, change arrays to methods.
 Fix some bugs.
  * v1.0.3 - Fix some bugs.